ziapeltagames/lavender-hack/docs/VALUABLES.md

 | 9 | - | 400,000 | Warship |
 | 10 | - | 2,000,000 | Stronghold |

-Items such as weapons, armor, and valuables are described by a **type**, a **value**, and the number of **slots** required to carry it.
+Valuables are described by a **type**, a **value**, and the number of **slots** required to carry it.
+Valuables are things like treasure, jewels, maps, scrolls, and clothing.
+But also unique types of equipment like weapons or armor which aren't covered by the gear die.
 Weapons and armor are further described by how much damage they do or how much protection they afford.

-The type is a general class, such as clothing, art, armor, jewelry, potion, animal, or plant.
+The type of a valuable is a general class, such as clothing, art, armor, jewelry, potion, animal, or plant.
+It is used when trading with factions, as they may favor certain types of valuables over others.

 ### Blather

 The general exchange rate is 5:1 across each row of the value table.
 This mainly comes into play during [_Downtime_](DOWNTIME.md).
 It typically takes five things of one value to make something of the next higher value.
-Making change isn't usually so easy. _Lavender Hack_ reflects a world where currency exchange is a questionable proposition at best.
+Making change is less efficient, at 1:4. _Lavender Hack_ reflects a world where currency exchange is a questionable proposition at best.

 ## Slots

 Characters start the game with a number of slots equal to 5 + Str modifier.
 Most all items take one slot each.
 This isn't many slots, but it's assumed the character is carrying lots of other things not on their character sheet.
-Those things are represented by the gear, food, and light dice.
+Those things are represented by the gear, food, and light usage dice.

-## Coins and Slots
+## Coins, Weight, and Slots

-It takes roughly 100 coins to occupy one slot.
+It takes roughly 100 coins or 10 pounds to occupy one slot.
 This also holds true for other lighter things like a piece of paper.
 This rule mainly comes into play when extracting treasure from underground.
-In this case, it's fine to merge treasure into one slot of a particular value, such as "sack of six gems, value 4".
+In this case, it's fine to merge treasure into one slot of a particular value, such as noting "sack of six gems, value 4" on one slot.

-Where possible, error on giving items one slot each.
+Where possible, error towards giving items one slot each.
 This is a useful and necessary abstraction, partly justified by all the other gear characters are burdened with.
 Yes, of course, a deck of cards doesn't weigh the same as a shield, but slots are not just raw encumbrance, but also _personal value_ and importance for a character.
 If the things on a character sheet are lighter, it means that character is most likely carrying more of the other sorts of gear.
-After all, the character in full plate probably also isn't hauling 30 lbs of food.

 # Appraisal

 The value of something may not always be known when it is found.
 To find the true value of such a thing, **research** must be conducted during [_downtime_](DOWNTIME.md).
-However, a character may be able to find a ballpark value if they have the correct sort of background.
+However, a character may be able to find a ballpark value in the moment if they have the correct sort of background.
 Use the following for guidance.

+## Character Classes and Types for Valuables

 * Strong: Weapons, armor, beasts.
 * Wise: Scrolls, wands, plants, mysteries, maps.
 * Deft: Jewelry, art, finery.

-If a character has the correct background, they may **appraise** the valuable with a **general test**.
+## Appraise

+When something of unknown value is discovered in the dungeon or wilds, a character may test Wis to **appraise** the valuable if they have appropriate background knowledge.

 * Critical: The perfect buyer is known.
 * Strong: Exact value is known.